Adamancia Vault

 Connect the programs

-In the app's Settings you turn on “Run local server (hub)”.
-In the extension's Settings you press Connect.
-Once the address shows as connected, the two programs can talk — for every group, not just one.
+In the app's Settings, turn on the option labelled “Run local server (hub)”.
+In the website tool's Settings, press Connect.
+Once it says connected, the two can share focus plans whenever you choose.

 You only do this once per device.
 After that, linking individual groups (next box) is a single click.